ashton314/slt-git-manual/proposal_v1.md

 	4.0K	drupal/themes
 	267M	drupal

-Yes, the git repository (`drupal/.git`) adds 194 Megabytes, but that is litterally the *entire history* of the drupal project.
+Yes, the git repository (`drupal/.git`) adds 194 Megabytes, but that is literally the *entire history* of the drupal project.
 (33,480 commits from 42 contributors over 17 years.)
 We won't be doing anything nearly that big.
 My supply tracker/print jobs project by comparison looks like:

 	$ du -h -d 1 tracker
 	8.3M	tracker/.git